decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 - You own the necessary amount of adjacent LAND parcels.
 Otherwise you can purchase LAND in the [Market]({{ site.baseurl }}{% post_url /blockchain-interactions/2018-01-01-marketplace %}).

+> Note: Multi-parcel scenes can only be deployed to adjacent parcels.

 <!--
 - If you're deploying a single scene to multiple adjacent parcels, you must first merge them together into an _Estate_ before you can deploy to them.
 See [Marketplace]({{ site.baseurl }}{% post_url /blockchain-interactions/2018-01-01-marketplace %}) for instructions on how to create an estate.
 -->